acamq/REP-Net/README.md

-# Official implemetation of REP-Net
+# Modified implemetation of REP-Net
-This repository contains the implementation for REP-Net including experimental setups.
+This repository is an experimental fork of REP-Net including experimental setups.

 ## Requirements:
 You need to install all packages provided in requirements.txt.